lucastorterotot/DiTau_ML_mass/README.md

 ## Inputs list

 The following variables can be used by the provided models.
 Before using a model, please check that you have them in your ntuple!
+Undefined entries (ex: no jets in the event) are set to 0.
+Please check that your own default values are converted before giving it as entries for the DNN!
 More details are given below.

 - `tau1_pt_reco`: transverse momentum in GeV of the first tau visible decay products.
 The first tau is defined below;